 With nearly 23,000 residents, and over 8,700 occupied residences, Park Forest is committed to maintaining and growing the variety of housing stock available to our residents.
 The Village completed a Homes for Changing Region Study and Strategic Plan for Land Use, which together provide direction to acquire and demolish blighted homes in town.

 Park Forest’s neighborhoods are diverse, with a mix of single family, multi-family, owner occupied, rentals, cooperatives, and townhomes.
-Following the recent housing crisis, the Village secured financial resources to acquire and demolish vacant, blighted houses.
+Following the housing crisis, the Village secured financial resources to acquire and demolish vacant, blighted houses.
 There are nearly 60 lots available for residential redevelopment in stable, welcoming, vibrant neighborhoods.

 Acreage at corner of Indianwood and Orchard Drive

 Just under 5 acres are available for redevelopment.
-The Village seeks a developer for a multi-family development that is consistent with the vision for the DownTown.
+The Village seeks a developer for a multi-family residential development that is consistent with the vision for the DownTown.

 Land on Western Avenue